Thousands denounce HSBC board member's likening of Hong Kong people to freed slaves

 Cha's comments came just days after Hong Kong leader Leung Chun-ying triggered a wave of criticism when he said that free elections were unacceptable partly because they risked giving Hong Kong's poor and working class a dominant voice.

-Financial Secretary John Tsang is due to visit Beijing on Monday to discuss issues of mutual concern, the Hong Kong government said late on Friday.

-Slaves in the United States were freed under the 13th Amendment to the U.S. Constitution in 1865.
-The 15th Amendment in 1870 granted African-American men the right to vote, but historians say the promise of the law would not be realized for nearly a century with the passage of the 1965 Voting Rights Act removing obstacles, especially in the American South, which included poll taxes and literacy tests.

-(Additional reporting by Venus Wu, Clare Jim and Clare Baldwin; Editing by Nick Macfie)
+(Additional reporting by Clare Jim and Clare Baldwin; Editing by Nick Macfie)